 When should grey literature be searched?

 In 2010, Jess Tyndall, a librarian at Flinders University, Australia created AACODS, a checklist for evaluating and critically appraising grey literature resources.
-The complete checklist can be found here; below is a brief summary of what the AACODS acronym stands for:
+Below is a brief summary of the complete checklist and what the AACODS acronym stands for:

 Despite the benefits of supplementing a database search with additional grey literature resources, finding grey material can be a challenge.
 Often grey literature may not be available online, and if it is it, it may be missing important information to help with findability on the web.

 The following are a few tips to assist when using Google to search for material of a grey nature:

 Contact your KRS site or email firstname.lastname@example.org and we'll be happy to assist you in developing your grey literature search strategy!